-Ahh… it’s almost fall, which for many parents, especially those like us that have kids playing (ice) hockey, it means it’s time for the dreaded “tryouts”.
-Whether your organization calls them tryouts, placements or evaluations, it’s a stressful time for all – kids wondering which team they will make, whether they will be with their friends, or parents wondering if they will also be with friends, or whether the season is going to be a challenge.
+Ahh… it’s almost fall, which for many parents, especially those like us that have kids playing (ice) hockey, it means it’s time for the dreaded sports “tryouts”.
+Whether your organization calls them tryouts, placements or evaluations, it’s a stressful time for all.
+Kids wonder which team they will make, whether they will be with their friends, or parents wondering if they will also be with friends, or whether the season is going to be a challenge.
 So – how do you get through sports tryouts without losing your mind?

 It’s Not About You

-Firstly, and most importantly – remember this is about your child.
-Not you.
+This is the most important thing – remember this is about your child, not you.
 It’s so hard when you pour your heart and soul into raising the perfect little human and want the ‘best’ for them.
 But, in the same way that you cannot 100% predict how your darling precious will turn out in life, nor can you predict the outcome of tryouts, or any sporting performance in general.
 It’s about them being happy with their performance, grateful for the opportunity to try, and then you being at peace with the result.
 It’s not easy sometimes – but try, for their sake and your own.

 Focus Only On What You Can Control